apache/flagon-useralejs/README.md

 ## Use and Configure

-To include UserALE.js in your project:
+To start logging with UserALE.js, you can either include our script in the web application to be logged, or use our WebExtension to gather logs across any page a user visits.

+To instrument a specific project, simply include this script tag on the page:

 ```
 <script src="/path/to/userale-1.0.0.min.js"></script>
 ```

-HTML5 Data Parameters are used to configure UserALE.js.
+UserALE.js is designed to be easily configured to fit your use case.
+We use HTML data parameters to pass configuration options to the library.
 For example, to set the logging URL:

 ```
 <script src="/path/to/userale-1.0.0.min.js" data-url="http://yourLoggingUrl"></script>